 - Large populations can reduce plant vigour and stunt growth and may cause premature leaf fall

 - Root mealybugs (Rhizoecus species) are also covered in a white waxy substance and found on plant roots.
 The golden root mealybug is yellow in colour

-Female mealybugs do not fly or crawl far, so infestations are usually brought in on an infested plant.
+Female mealybugs do not fly or crawl far, so they are usually brought in on an affected plant.
 Inspect new plants carefully before putting them in a greenhouse or conservatory and, where possible, keep them in quarantine (isolated from other plants) for at least a month before adding new acquisitions to an existing collection.

 - Dead leaves and pruning’s should be removed from the greenhouse as these may have mealybugs or eggs on them

 - It can be simpler to dispose of heavily affected plants rather than try to eliminate mealybugs

 - Plant can tolerate some levels of mealybug, although populations can quickly build if left unchecked

 A ladybird, Cryptolaemus montrouzieri, can be released into greenhouses to control mealybugs.
 Note that the ladybird's larvae look like large mealybugs!
 Both the adult ladybirds and their larvae are able to find and eat mealybugs and their eggs in confined spaces on the plants.
 Parasitic wasps (Leptomastix spp., Leptomastidea spp. and Anagrus spp.) are also sometimes available for use against these insects.
 The parasitic wasps can give control of mealybug populations where population levels are fairly low.